 Taking it up a notch, the Premium Mobile VR headsets apply the same principles of the Light Mobile segment, yet are more advanced in what they can do.
 They are made from better materials, and include straps that contour your head for a tighter fit and seal.
 You still need to slide in your smartphone to actually watch something, but the interaction is more seamless.
 The lenses are adjustable to get the right focus, and the fit and feel is more natural.

-The Samsung Gear VR is a big one in this category, and it currently works with the Galaxy S6, S6 Edge, S6 Edge+, S7, S7 Edge and Note5.
+The Samsung Gear VR is a big one in this category.
 It uses the Oculus Store for VR content and video that will work specifically for those phones and the headset.
-Others, like the Merge and Noon VR are similar in concept, but work a little differently.
+Others, like Noon VR are similar in concept, but work a little differently.
 They are also compatible with the iPhone and other Android phones, whereas the Gear VR is not.

 The Daydream VR from Google is another that fits well here, and is designed to set up and work seamlessly with a number of Android phones, including the new Pixel and Pixel XL.

 The newest in this category is the Oculus Go.
 It’s the closest to a standalone VR headset with internal memory to store movies, games, and more.
 You still need a smartphone to set it up and run the Oculus app (iOS or Android), but the phone does not get inserted into the headset.
 You then use the Oculus Go without wires or any tether to restrict your movement.

 While the Light Mobile is a good starting point, you could jump right into the Premium segment if you feel you want something a little more advanced.

 This is VR at its height.
 The capabilities of tethered headsets are beyond the scope of what smartphones can deliver with the other two segments because they run off of computers or game consoles.
 That means more power, higher resolutions, better graphics and more immersive experiences that feel deeper and more intimate.